MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab11_Azure.md

    - After a little while, Azure Functions Core Tools will start.

      ![Running azure function - screenshot](../images/L11/Mod_02_Azure_Functions_image36.png)

+     > Note: If you get unknown option --port error, in Project Properties, select Debug and use the following command "host start --port 7071 --pause-on-error" to application arguments.

 1. Trigger the function with Postman.